-The first step in working with legislative history is determining whether one has already been compiled.
+The first step in working with legislative history is determining whether someone has already compiled the information.
 Compiling a legislative history (gathing together all of the relevant documents) can be a laborious, time-consuming project.
 Always check to see whether someone has already compiled a history before you begin; it will save a lot of time and effort.

 The term “legislative history” refers to documents generated as a bill works its way through the legislative process.
 Even bills not enacted into law may have a legislative history.
 The number and kinds of documents varies greatly and may include the text of the bill (including introduced, amended, and reported versions); conference reports; committee reports; House and Senate debate; statements made by sponsors; committee hearings, prints, and documents; presidential signing statements; reports from congressional agencies (such as the Congressional Research Service and Government Accountability Office); news coverage; and post-enactment analysis.
 Finally, relevant documents might include all of these materials on related bills from past or current congressional sessions.